smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 ## SMAJOBMSG - Send Detailed Job Messages to OpCon

 The Agent can send Detailed Job Messages to OpCon that will be attached to the Job Information of the designated job.
-Within Enterprise Manager, these Detailed Job Messages can be viewed by following this navigation path: start by using either (1) a double-left mouse click on the job name, or (2) a right mouse click on the job name and then a left mouse click in the context menu on the title "Job Information."
+Within OpCon User Interface, these Detailed Job Messages can be viewed by following this navigation path: start by using either (1) a double-left mouse click on the job name, or (2) a right mouse click on the job name and then a left mouse click in the context menu on the title "Job Information."
 Next, click on the following tabs and titles: (Job Information... -> Configuration -> Operations Related... -> Detailed Job Messages).

 When the number of messages is greater than zero, click on the green plus sign circle to reveal a list of the Detailed Job Messages.

 When this SMAJOBMSG command is used, for example, by Captured Data Response Rules, important information about circumstances detected within the IBM i job can be registered in the OpCon database.
-This makes it very easy for an OpCon operator to discover the cause of a job failure, or of any other unusual job status that may be observed in the
-Enterprise Manager view of jobs.
+This makes it very easy for an OpCon operator to discover the cause of a job failure, or of any other unusual job status that may be observed in the OpCon User Interface view of jobs.
 (Refer to the SMASTATUS command, below, for more information about posting exceptional job status information.)

 Here is an example of the command syntax, followed by a list explaining the command keywords:
 ```
 SMAJOBMSG TEXT('Transaction batch total: {AMTDYNVAR} ') MSGSEQ(0)
 STSMSGID(SMA0035) JOB(\*) FLDCOD(61)
 ```
-From Message Management, the trapped message could be forwarded to OpCon Detailed Job Messages using the following command syntax model, where the primary message text is automatically made available via the special variable $MSG:
+From Message Management, the trapped message could be forwarded to OpCon Detailed Job Messages using the following command syntax model, where the primary message text is automatically made available via the $-System variable $MSG:
 ```
 SMAJOBMSG TEXT('Found error $MSGID : $MSG') MSGSEQ(0)
 STSMSGID(SMA0035) JOB($IBM JOB ID) FLDCOD(61)